Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Background

-\begin{prop}{\cite[Theorem~5.14]{david1}} Let \(\Sigma\) be a punctured surface, and \(\mathscr{E}\) be an abelian \(\mathbb{C}\)-linear ribbon category\footnote{In Theorem 5~.11, it states that \(\mathscr{E}\) is a rigid braided monoidal category rather than a balanced monoidal category.
-Any braided monoidal category constructs a (non-framed) \(E_2\)-algebra which are the coefficients for the framed version of factorisation homology.
-As we are working with the oriented version of factorisation homology we need a framed \(E_2\)-algebra, and hence \(\mathscr{E}\) must be balanced monoidal.}.
+\begin{proposition}{\cite[Theorem~5.14]{david1}} Let \(\Sigma\) be a punctured surface, and \(\mathscr{E}\) be an abelian \(\mathbb{C}\)-linear compact-rigid balanced tensor category\footnote{In Theorem 5.14, $\mathscr{E}$ is not required to be balanced.
+The reason we require it here is that we are working with an oriented version of factorisation homology.}.

-where \(A_{\Sigma}\) is the algebra object of the factorisation homology. \end{prop}
+where \(A_{\Sigma}\) is the algebra object of the factorisation homology. \end{proposition}

-\begin{rmk} Note that as the factorisation homology is equivalent to a category of modules of an algebra, it is an abelian category. \end{rmk}
+\begin{remark} Note that as the factorisation homology is equivalent to a category of modules over an algebra, it is an abelian category. \end{remark}

-There is a combinatorial description of \(A_{\Sigma}\) in terms of the gluing pattern of the surface. \begin{defn} A \emph{gluing pattern} is a bijection such that \(P(i) < P(i')\) for all \(i = 1, \dots, n\).
+There is a combinatorial description of \(A_{\Sigma}\) in terms of the gluing pattern of the surface. \begin{definition} A \emph{gluing pattern} is a bijection such that \(P(i) < P(i')\) for all \(i = 1, \dots, n\).